Semantics of Computable Physical Models

 where $\phi(x)$ is a formula that defines the set $\lvert\mathfrak{A}\rvert_S$ within the standard model $\mathfrak{N}$ of first-order number theory.
 And for each symbol $f$ for an observable quantity, $\mathfrak{A}$ satisfies

 where $\psi_f(x,y)$ is a formula that defines $f^\mathfrak{A}$ as a relation in $\mathfrak{N}$.
 Taken together, we can regard formulas~\eqref{E:one-to-one} and~\eqref{E:domain}, together with a formula of the form~\eqref{E:function} for each symbol $f$ for an observable quantity, as axioms that extend first-order number theory.
-Note that every $\omega$-model of these axioms is isomorphic to the structure $\mathfrak{A}$ of the computable physical model.
+Note that every $\omega$-model\footnote{ An $\omega$-model of the axioms is any structure that satisfies the axioms and that assigns the nonlogical symbols of first-order number theory their traditionally intended meanings.
+See Enderton~\cite[p.\ 304]{Enderton2001} and Barwise~\cite[p.\ 42]{Barwise1977}. } of these axioms is isomorphic to the structure $\mathfrak{A}$ of the computable physical model.